Kerrie Biddell: 1970s-2001

+Biddell formed the group Compared to What which featured young Australian jazz talent including pianist Mark Isaacs, who was to write an obituary for her in 2014.

-She and Glyde divorced in 1977.
-She sang on hundreds of jingles, television shows and film scores, including the theme from series Sons and Daughters In 1983, she joined the faculty of the Jazz Diploma course at the Conservatorium, where she periodically taught into her later years.
+In 1983, she joined the faculty of the Jazz Diploma course at the Conservatorium, where she periodically taught into her later years.
 In 1992, she wrote a one-woman show, Legends, which later included June Bronhill, Lorrae Desmond, Toni Lamond, and Jeanne Little.
 In 2001, due to poor health, she retired from performing, but continued her teaching career.

 Death

 On 4 September 2014, Biddell died from a stroke.
 She was 67.